crs562/Software-Engineering/Object-Oriented-Software-Engineering/ch1.md

 ## What is the purpose of modeling?

+The purpose of modeling is to make an abstract representation of a system that enables us to answer questions about the system.
+Modeling are useful when dealing with systems that are too large, too small, too complicated, or too expensive to experience firsthand.
+Modeling also allow us to visualize and understand systems that either no longer exist or that are only claimed to exist.

 ## A programming language is a notation for representing algorithms and data structures.
 ## List two advantages and two disadvantages of using a programming language as the sole notation throughout the development process.

+Advantages:
+1. Developers need to learn only one notation for all development activities.
+2. Traceability among models and between models since they are written in the same notation.
+3. Code in made easier since they are written in same notation as model.
+4. Easier to train staff - only one notation to learn.
+Disadvantages:
+1. A programming language is a low level notation that is difficult to use for representing user requirements.
+2. A programming language enables and encourages developers to represent implementation details too early.

 ## Consider a task you are not familiar with, such as designing a zero-emission car.
 How would you attack the problem?

 ## What is meant by "knowledge acquision is not sequential"?
 Provide a concrete example of knowledge acquisition that illustrates this.

+Knowledge acquisition is nonlinear in the sense that the acquisition of a new piece of knowledge may invalidate prior knowledge.
+In other terms, knowing one more piece of information may lead you to realize that what you thought you knew is invalid.
+For example, Galileo Galilei invalidated the earth centric model of the universe by observing the moons of Jupiter and the phases of Venus.

 ## Hypothesize a rationale for the following design decisions:
 ### "The TicketDistributor will be at most one and a half meters tall."